 In addition to the tagging, researchers are studying the role of these species in the food webs of Ningaloo, and aim to provide insights into the diet and habitat use of turtles and reef sharks.

+During 2017 we also sought help from the community to name a number of our turtles and whale sharks!
 The movements of the satellite tagged animals are now being tracked so scientists can better understand where these amazing creatures travel to and what type of marine habitats they spend their time in.

 A key element of the Ningaloo Outlook partnership is to provide training opportunities for future scientists.
-Jessica Stubbs, our PhD Scholar for the Tagging turtles and sharks research theme, will be investigating novel methods to estimate the abundance and ecology of turtles and reef sharks in the Ningaloo Coastal World Heritage Area.
+Jessica Stubbs, our PhD Scholar for the Tagging turtles and sharks research theme, will be investigating novel methods to estimate the abundance and ecology of turtles in the Ningaloo Coastal World Heritage Area.